bartekmotyl/simple-video-cutter/README.md

 	- `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`

 ### Working with the tool:
-- start SimpleVideoCutter.exe
+- start `SimpleVideoCutter.exe`
 - open a video file
 - the video playback starts automatically; press space to pause/resume (or click in the video area)
-- select a position and click 'S' to mark start of your cut
+- select a position and click `S` to mark start of your cut
-- click 'E' to mark end of your cut
+- click `E` to mark end of your cut
 - click 'Enqueue clip task' to add task to the queue.
   The ffmpeg will be used to extract selected portion of the video and save it in a new file.
 - click 'Show tasks' to see list of pending and running tasks

 ## To do
-- configure options in a dialog (currently one need to modify config.json file manually)
+- configure options in a dialog (currently one need to modify `config.json` file manually)
 - open dialog to select ffmpeg location
 - allow to configure ffmpeg options when (e.g. convert ot a different format / size etc.)
 - improve timeline control (show seconds ticks etc. )